Luke Raley Player Props: Rays vs. Mariners

 Mariners Pitching Rankings

-- The Mariners' 3.82 team ERA ranks seventh among all MLB pitching staffs.
+- The Mariners' 3.96 team ERA ranks 12th among all league pitching staffs.

-- The Mariners give up the fourth-fewest home runs in baseball (79 total, one per game).
+- The Mariners give up the fifth-fewest home runs in baseball (82 total, one per game).

-- Miller gets the start for the Mariners, his 11th of the season.
-He is 5-3 with a 3.88 ERA and 49 strikeouts in 55 2/3 innings pitched.
+- Kirby makes the start for the Mariners, his 16th of the season.
+He is 6-7 with a 3.26 ERA and 79 strikeouts in 94 2/3 innings pitched.

-- His most recent time out was on Saturday against the Baltimore Orioles, when the right-hander threw 4 1/3 innings, surrendering three earned runs while giving up six hits.
+- In his most recent appearance on Sunday, the right-hander tossed 6 1/3 innings against the Baltimore Orioles, allowing two earned runs while surrendering six hits.

-- In 10 games this season, the 24-year-old has a 3.88 ERA and 7.9 strikeouts per nine innings, while giving up a batting average of .210 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.